 The Original Christian Teaching on Divorce & Remarriage

 By examining the evidence below, it can be easily discerned that the original Christian teaching concerning the issue of divorce & remarriage was very different from that of most modern-day churches.
-The Scriptural and historical evidence supplied below clearly demonstrates what the orthodox Christian position was from the very beginning by a nearly unanimous or universal consensus.
-It was held to from the time that Jesus taught it clear up until the dawn of the Protestant Reformation.
+The Scriptural & historical evidence supplied below demonstrates what the orthodox Christian position was from the very beginning by a nearly unanimous or universal consensus.
+The Church held to this position, for the most part, from the time that Jesus taught it clear up until the dawn of the Protestant Reformation.
 The norms of professing Christian society may have changed, but “Jesus Christ is the same yesterday, today, and forever” (Heb 13:8).
 This is not an easy or a comfortable subject to deal with, but it is an eternally important one.
 Please consider the evidence given below:

 Matthew 5:31-32—31 “Furthermore it has been said, ‘Whoever divorces his wife, let him give her a certificate of divorce.’
 32 But I say to you that whoever divorces his wife for any reason except sexual immorality [porneia: i.e. fornication] causes her to commit adultery; and whoever marries a woman who is divorced commits adultery.”